 What makes custom solutions so special for logistics management?

 Each product has its own benefits and disadvantages.
 However, in spite of all attempts to globally standardize the software, there is still growing demand for custom programming.

-Lately, more and more transportation companies request custom-made systems.
-Why do they prefer custom custom programming over existing solutions?
+Lately, more and more transportation companies request custom logistics software development.
+Why do they prefer custom programming over existing solutions?